Saidumarov/Saidumarov/README.md

 <div align="center">
   ⚡ I am a Frontend developer, I develop websites, online stores, SRM systems and applications.<br/>
   I learned programming in Najot education using real projects.
-To learn more about me, visit <a href="https://jafarxan.uz">jafarxan.uz</a> !
+To learn more about me, visit <a target="_blank" href="https://jafarxon.uz">jafarxon.uz</a> !
  </div>
  <br/>